-CRO is a series of practices that seeks to optimise conversion rates, as the name suggests.
-It typically overlaps with Landing Page Optimisation (LPO), as it focuses on the on-page elements that drive conversions.
-Doing so focuses on increasing the number of visitors that convert instead of merely increasing visitors.
+As the name suggests, CRO is a series of practices that seek to optimise conversion rates.
+It typically overlaps with Landing Page Optimisation (LPO), focusing on the on-page elements that drive conversions.
+Doing so focuses on increasing the number of visitors that convert instead of merely growing visitors.

 Benefits of Conversion Rate Optimisation

-The benefits of CRO are plentiful, but we may safely merge them down into 2 major categories.
+The benefits of CRO are plentiful, but we may safely merge them down into two major categories.
 Namely, an enhanced overall User Experience (UX) and better marketing Return on Investment (ROI).

 1 Enhanced UX